 - Enter a statement for the resources you would like to send to Elasticsearch.
 For example,

 proj/*:env/*will send all environment data from all projects.

 - Click Update.

-- Repeat steps 2 and 3 for each additional category of data you'd like sent to Elasticsearch.
+- Repeat steps 3 and 4 for each additional category of data you'd like to send to Elasticsearch.

-- When you've added all the policies you wish, click Save Elastic (ELK) Stack Configuration.
+- When you've added all the policies you wish, click Save configuration.

 To learn more about setting custom policies, read Policies in custom roles.